tirameshu/CS3245/Homework #4/README.txt

 2.5 This implementation covers both the searching of query terms in fields and content body.

 3. Phrasal Search.
+Potential edge cases:
+1. Repeated words, eg "one by one"

 4. Query Refinement